KubeVirt VM Backup & Restore

 VM Backup

 Backing up KubeVirt VMs requires no more configuration than backing up any other Kubernetes cluster.
 Detection of VMs is automatic.
-The entire cluster can be backed up, or specific VMs can be selected by using namespaces and/or labels.
+The entire cluster can be backed up, which is generally recommended, or VMs can be selected by using namespaces and/or labels.
+Individual VMs can also be selected for backup using the resource browser in the Select resources tab of the cluster backup wizard.
+When VMs are selected in this way, all resources associated with them are automatically included in the backup.

-The VMs tab in the in the Activity details pane for the backup job will show the status of VM backups, both while the job is in progress and after it has completed.
+During and after backup, the VMs tab in the in the Activity details pane for the backup job will show the status of VM backups.

 The Guest Agent